-Policy Codesign for
+Policy Codesign for Washington Thriving

-The Issue
+The Challenge

-Up to 1 in 5 young people in the U.S. have a reported mental, emotional, developmental, or behavioral disorder.
-Yet, about half of those with treatable mental health disorders do not receive adequate treatment.
+Behavioral health challenges for youth are urgent and widespread.
+Up to 1 in 5 young people in the U.S. have a reported mental, emotional, developmental, or behavioral disorder, yet about half of those with treatable behavioral health disorders do not receive adequate treatment.
 Adolescent substance use disorders affect over a million youth in the U.S. each year, but only 10% of youth report receiving substance use prevention programming.

 About the Initiative